-If you have a certificate of specialist qualification from another EU/EEA country you need to apply for recognition of your specialist qualifications at the Swedish National Board of Health and Welfare (Socialstyrelsen).
+If you already have a certificate of specialist qualification from another EU/EEA country, you need to apply for recognition of your specialist qualifications at the Swedish National Board of Health and Welfare (Socialstyrelsen).

-Practicing medicine also entails a responsibility to have sufficient knowledge of the Swedish language and to be familiar with Swedish legislation in your field.
+Practicing medicine also entails a responsibility to have sufficient knowledge of the Swedish language and to be familiar with Swedish legislation concerning the health care sector.

-There are a few language courses designed exclusively for healthcare staff.
-SFA-medicin in Södertälje is one of these courses.
+There are some language courses designed exclusively for healthcare personnel:

 Swedish for immigrants (SFI)

-As a citizen in the EU/EEA and Switzerland you have the right to work in Sweden without a work permit or a residence permit.
+As a citizen in the EU/EEA you have the right to work in Sweden without a work permit or a residence permit.
 The same applies for your family members.
 You and your family members have the right to start working immediately.
-If you want to stay longer than three months you have to register at the Swedish Migration Board.
+If you want to stay longer than three months, you have to register at the Swedish Migration Agency.